soph-lin/of-course/README.md

 A handy bot to help you with all your course registration worries.
 Built for UIUC's course registration system (Banner / Student Self-Service).

 Notifications are sent through Mac's Notification Center and Slack.
-Currently, the bot only watches courses for you instead of auto-registering for them, but future updates can fix this.
+The bot only watches courses for you instead of auto-registering for them, but future updates can fix this.

 Inspired by [https://github.com/riteofthearcane/AutoRegister](https://github.com/riteofthearcane/AutoRegister).